Overview of Document Publishing

 - Cue Card (HTML and XML formats only) - Provides a dynamic, multi-layer document designed specifically for context-sensitive help, includes screenflows.

-- Exercise - Includes data for a given procedure, and tasks and questions for end users to complete.
+- Exercise/Data Sheet - Includes data for a given procedure, and tasks and questions for end users to complete.

 - Quick Reference (Flow) - Includes overview information and a screenflow.